jerryhgladinet/docs/admin/source/chapter04.rst

 **Disable Offline Access**

     Don't allow Windows clients or Mac clients to mark their folders as offline from within the team folder.

-**Synchronize folder permission automatically**

-    If the folder is coming from a file server agent, sync the NTFS permission over to the cloud side.
-This is emulating NTFS permission with the Cluster Server is away from the file server across the Internet.

 .. figure:: _static/image_s5_3_18.png
     :align: center

     TEAM FOLDER SETTINGS - PERMISSIONS

+**Synchronize folder permission automatically**

+    If the folder is coming from a file server agent, sync the NTFS permission over to the cloud side.
+This is emulating NTFS permission with the |prodname| Server is away from the file server across the Internet.

 **Don't show folder users doesn't have permissions to access**